Last Updated on 2 days by traveldrafts

 Shintoism or Shinto

 Shinto is a polytheistic religion indigenous to Japan.
-It is based on the veneration of “spirits” or “gods” called Kami that inhabit natural elements like trees, mountains, waterfalls, objects, and people.
+It is based on the veneration of “spirits” or “gods” called Kami, who inhabit natural elements such as trees, mountains, waterfalls, objects, and people.
 Humans become Kami after they die.

-Shintoism doesn’t have dogmas, scriptures, or a clear way of praying, and no spiritual leader exists.
+Shintoism lacks dogmas, scriptures, and a clear way of praying, and there is no spiritual leader.
 It can be classified as a philosophy or a way of living.
 It has a collection of rituals and ceremonies often performed at Shinto Shrines.

 Often, Shinto coexists with Buddhism, and people practice elements of both religions.